 If you work in a public accounting firm, it's essential for you to be able to retain current customers and bring in new clients.
-If you work in corporate accounting, you must meet the needs of the organization's other departments and managers.
+If you work in corporate accounting jobs, you must meet the needs of the organization's other departments and managers.
 Either way, solid customer service skills are critical.

 Accounting professionals can demonstrate good customer service by truly listening to the needs and concerns of your clients, whether they're internal or external.
 A positive attitude can also go a long way, especially when stress levels are high.
 And be careful not to overpromise when it comes to deadlines or deliverables.

-The need for these five skills underscores the fact that accounting roles are expanding.
+The need for these five job skills underscores the fact that accounting roles are expanding.
 As you take on more responsibilities, freshen and utilize your soft skills to remain a valuable member of the accounting team.